jakeslee/VneedU-Server/README.md

 Here is a list of features:

-- Use gradle to manage the dependencies and building ctasks
+- Use gradle to manage the dependencies and building tasks
 - Multi-project structure of source tree
 - SOA pattern practicing
 - RESTful API practicing